Esophageal Motility Disorder

 Cutting-edge research into esophageal motility disorder

-The nation's largest physician-led network of gastroenterologists, GI Alliance, is continuing to conduct research into esophageal motility disorder and many other diseases that affect the GI tract.
+The nation's leading physician-led network of gastroenterologists, GI Alliance, is continuing to conduct research into esophageal motility disorder and many other diseases that affect the GI tract.
 If you or someone you love is suffering symptoms such as difficulty swallowing, acid reflux, regurgitation, and chest pain then contact a local gastroenterologist through GI Alliance as soon as possible.
 Our providers aim to take a compassionate and patient-centric approach to the care and management of esophageal motility disorder and other conditions.

 Dr. McNamara was great.
 Very kind and informative.
 Explained everything prior and answered all of my questions..
 So was everyone at Tulsa GI.
 The nurses there are one of a kind and so are the lady's at the front desk.
 This was my first colonoscopy and I am always nervous about procedures.
 They all went the extra mile to make me feel at ease.
 Highly recommend!